 Grab a copy of this printable St. Patrick's Day Scavenger Hunt list and challenge your kids to find their 'pot o' gold'!

-Almost anyone will tell you that you don't have to be Irish to celebrate St. Patrick's Day ;)
+Almost anyone will tell you that you don't have to be Irish to celebrate St. Patrick's Day (and that you should be sure to wear green that day unless you want to get pinched ;)

-hunting for a pot of gold at the end of a rainbow!
+And their prize?
+A treasure hunt for a "pot of gold" at the end of their rainbow!

-St. Patrick's Day Scavenger Hunt with printable list!
+St. Patrick's Day Photo Scavenger Hunt with printable list!

 Today's scavenger hunt can be done at home, in a classroom or just about anywhere!

-We left the challenges of 'things to find' wide open so kids will feel free to get creative as they hunt down the items.
+We left the challenges of 'things to find' wide open so kids will feel free to get creative as they hunt down the items related to St. Patrick's Day.

 And while the hunt is set up as a 'photo' scavenger hunt, you can also play the game with or without a camera.